EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Equipment.md

 2. Add any modifiers if they apply
 3. Add skill level for each Armor base reduction die
 4. Add any runes if they apply
-5. Lower damage by calculated value and lower your health by remaining ammount
+5. If the damage taken is higher than calculated value you take specified amount of *Wound*s

 ## Shield

 Shield is active armor that combatant needs to use in exchange of an action.
-It temporary boosts your armor reduction but it can break.
+It temporary boosts your *Armor reduction* but it can break.

 There is only one shield type and it has Armor base reduction of 1d6 but they do come in multiple qualities.